CAP & STOCKING, ECLIPSE EASTGATES

 Also in 1836 Shrove Tuesday John Wilshaw one of the ‘Whipping Toms’ together with his bell & whip was indulging in some strong ale in the Cap & Stocking, a youth Wm Bowers made a remark about the ‘whipping toms’ on hearing the remark from the boy, Wilshaw beat the boy around the head with his whip or stick.
 Wilshaw was charged with beating young Wm Bowers, At court Wilshaw was allowed to settle the matter with the boys mother not before the Mayor admonished Wilshaw, telling him to abstain from drink when he was engaged in Whipping Toms (See below more on ‘Whipping Toms)

-Josiah Enoch was landlord in the 1840s and the pub seemed popular with many meetings held here, the Paradise Lodge of Odd Fellows being one of them.
+Josiah Enoch was landlord from Dec 1838 and the pub seemed popular with many meetings held here, the Paradise Lodge of Odd Fellows being one of them.

-After Josiah’s death in 1843, Emma Enoch was to carry on until 1851, when the building was put up to let including stables, outbuildings and brewery, Emma was to then run the Craven Arms, John Henson (JR) took up the challenge, various others followed until 1865 when it was pulled down for the redevelopment of Eastgates, with a new liquor vaults to be erected on the site.
+After Josiah’s death in 1843, Emma Enoch was to carry on until 1851, when the building was put up to let including stables, outbuildings and brewery, Emma was to then run the Craven Arms, John Henson took up the challenge at the Cap & Stocking others followed including Thomas Garfield he died 1859 with the licence passing on to his widow Sarah, she transferred the licence to Thomas Carr in 1864.
+A year later Thomas Carr passed on the licence to Benjamin Shelton. in 1865 after Carr had auctioned the F&F it was auctioned then it was pulled down for the redevelopment of Eastgates, with a new liquor vaults to be erected on the site. to be called the Eclipse Benjamin Shelton would the move the licence to the new building THE ECLIPSE.

 The name Cap & Stocking name (Leicester was a main woollen and stocking manufacturing centre), could also have derived from Queen Elizabeth I’s proclamation that everyone over the age of six was to wear a woollen cap on Sundays and Holy days, thus enhancing the woollen trade.
 This was not repealed in 1597.